NSW 2009, Australia

 Moreover, industry standards help promote quality and efficiency in construction practices.
-By following recognized standards, construction professionals can ensure that their work meets or exceeds acceptable levels of quality, durability, and sustainability.
+By following recognised standards, construction professionals can ensure that their work meets or exceeds acceptable levels of quality, durability, and sustainability.
 This, in turn, can lead to better outcomes for clients, improved project outcomes, and a more sustainable built environment.

 Therefore, it is essential for homeowners to be aware of industry standards that may apply to their construction projects.
 By staying informed about industry standards and ensuring that contractors and builders comply with them, homeowners can protect their investments, safeguard their interests, and contribute to a safer and more sustainable built environment.